jefffhaynes/BinarySerializer/README.md

   <img src="https://github.com/jefffhaynes/BinarySerializer/blob/master/BinarySerializer.Docs/Until.png" />
 </p>

+Note that a significant disadvantage of this approach is that the DirectoryRecord object cannot start with a null!
+In general, you should avoid this approach when defining formats.
+However, in some cases you may not have a choice (this exact construct appears in the ISO 9660 specification).

 ### ItemSerializeUntilAttribute ###

 The ItemSerializeUntil attribute can be used to terminate a collection when an item with a specified value is encountered.
+This is similar to the SerializeUntil attribute, except the ItemSerializeUntil attribute will first attempt to deserialize a valid item and then check the equality, whereas SerializeUntil will first check the equality and then only deserialize the result if the collection has not terminated.

     public class Toy
     {